exonum/exonum-doc/src/advanced/dos-protection.md

 ### Bounded Consensus Message Queue

-The idea of how *Property 2* could be guaranteed in Exonum future releases is described in this section.
-A Byzantine validator could spam other validators with consensus messages such as `Propose`.
+The problem with message queue is that a malicious validator could spam other validators with consensus messages such as `Propose`.
+The honest validators send the only `Propose` for each round they are leading; similarly, the number of other types of messages is also bounded for honest validators.
+However, a malicious validator could send an unlimited number of `Propose` messages in any given round in which he is a leader, and/or different `Propose` to the different validators.
+Any such message may influence an eventually committed block.

+In order to satisfy *Property 2* in the future releases of Exonum, consensus messages could be categorized in *useful* and *wasteful*.
-Any such a message may influence a committed block.
-In order to prevent the queue overload, the number of useful propose/prevote/precommit messages should be limited at least for each round of voting.
-The honest validators send the only propose for each round they are leading.
-But the problem is that Byzantine ones could send an unlimited number of proposes and different proposes to the various validators.
-The possible solution is to store not more than one propose per pair `(validator, round)`.
-And for each pair `(validator, round)` one stores only the propose linked with the first propose/prevote/precommit/commit message from this validator at this round about this round proposes.
-As the number of proposes would be limited by the product of round number and the validators number and each correct prevote/precommit/commit is linked with propose, the number of useful consensus messages would be bounded.
+In order to prevent the queue overflow, the number of *useful* `Propose`, `Prevote` and `Precommit` messages could be limited for any given round of consensus.
+A possible solution is to store no more than one `Propose` per `(validator, round)` pair:

+**Proposition.** For each `(validator, round)` an honest validator stores only the `Propose` linked with the first `Propose`, `Prevote`, `Precommit`, or `Commit` message from `validator` at this `round`.

+As the number of `Propose` messages is limited by the product of round number and the validators number and all other consensus messages are linked with `Propose`, the number of useful consensus messages would be bounded.